-Osteopathy is often confused with Chiropractic in its application by the layperson.
+Osteopathy is often confused with Chiropractic in its application.
 It’s not the same in our experience.
-The basic difference we notice is Osteopathy treats the whole body and incorporates some level of soft tissue manipulation (massage) often in treatments whereas these days, Chiropractic does not.
+The basic difference we notice is Osteopathy treats the whole body and incorporates some level of soft tissue manipulation, whereas these days Chiropractic does not.

 You may wish to see an Osteopath when you feel you need more than massage but aren’t carrying an injury.
 A visit to an Osteopath every month is fantastic body maintenance often enough to ensure everything is as it should be for you physically.

 Osteopathy Australia and Victoria University are conducting a barefoot running project.
 This project looks at injury and performance aspects of barefoot running on the entire body.